csi-greifflab/negative-class-optimization/Readme.md

 - RUN TIME General
 - Systems on which was tested (LINUX)
 - ADD GNU AFFERO V3 LICENSE
+- Remove unnecessary files / comments in code.

+- generating the right attributions names throughout the notebooks and scripts, look into it.

 - Add Data without attributions, but with the precomputed files for generating everything (attributions weight a lot!)